Here’s the paradox: the more you pursue happiness, the more you start feeling unhappy.

 1. Being a Control Freak

-This is very hard to let go.
+This is very hard to let go of.
 Once you start obsessing over controlling everything, you become an addict.
 The more things you have control over, the more you want your control to grow.

 But what’s normal control and what’s obsessive control?